krakenjs/cross-domain-utils/README.md

 A set of utilities for dealing with cross-domain windows

+# Public methods

+## `getDomain(win : Window) => domain : string`

+Get the full domain of a window object as a string.

+- `win` must be a window on the same domain as the current window
+- This can be overridden / mocked by setting `win.mockDomain = 'mock://some-domain.com';`. `mock://` is required to ensure the window can not spoof actual `http://` or `https://` domains

 # Tasks

 All of the tasks are listed in the package.json file under the scripts section